NANKIN The inner border of flatware decoration. The narrow border sometimes added below a wider border.

 ORNAMENTER'S FIGUREMAKER Occupation.
 Potting department.
 The person who makes the ornament figures.
 The figuremaker forces a small quantity of clay into the ornament mould and firmly presses into it to ensure that every tiny detail is created in the clay.
 Whilst the clay is still damp, the figure maker uses gentle pressure from a spatula called a waggler) to ease the clay out of the mould without distorting it or losing any of the detail. more here>

-ORTS Leftover dinner served up again for dinner or tea next day or the day after.
+ORTS (aughts) Leftover dinner served up again for dinner or tea on the following day or the day after.

 ORTON CONES Type of pyrometric cone.
 Used in the firing of pottery to determine the amount of 'heat work' which has been applied to the ware during the fire.
 Device for measuring the heat-work imparted to pottery pieces during the bottle oven firing.
 These devices are formulated from different mineral mixtures and numbered accordingly.
 They are placed in a kiln so they can be viewed during firing and when a cone begins to bend it is closely monitored and the firing is terminated when it reaches a specific position.